DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 ### Compass ###

-:warning: **Make sure you are using compatible versions of SASS and Compass.** For example, [Compass v0.12.0 was incompatible with SASS v3.3](https://github.com/Compass/compass/issues/1544).
+> *WARNING:* **Make sure you are using compatible versions of SASS and Compass.** For example, [Compass v0.12.0 was incompatible with SASS v3.3](https://github.com/Compass/compass/issues/1544).
 But, Compass v1.0.0 is compatible with SASS v3.3

-:warning: At this time, _we do NOT recommend using SASS v3.4_.
-Mirage2 is based on [bootstrap-sass](https://github.com/twbs/bootstrap-sass), which currently has a [minor Internet Explorer breadcrumb display bug when using SASS v3.4](https://github.com/twbs/bootstrap-sass/issues/803)
+> *WARNING:* At this time, we do NOT recommend using SASS v3.4.x.
+The Mirage2 theme is based on [bootstrap-sass](https://github.com/twbs/bootstrap-sass), which currently has a [minor Internet Explorer breadcrumb display bug when using SASS v3.4](https://github.com/twbs/bootstrap-sass/issues/803)

 [Compass](http://compass-style.org/) is built on the [SASS CSS preprocessor](http://sass-lang.com/).
 At the time of writing, we recommend using SASS v3.3.14 with Compass v1.0.1 (see warnings above):